One Wild Oat: Production

-It was made at the Riverside Studios in Hammersmith with sets designed by the art director Ivan King.
-The film was adapted by Vernon Sylvaine from his 1948 play One Wild Oat.
-The stage production debuted at the Garrick Theatre in London and was directed by Jack Buchanan.
+It was made at the Riverside Studios in Hammersmith with sets designed by the art director Ivan King.The stage production debuted at the Garrick Theatre in London and was directed by Jack Buchanan.

 The stage version starred Robertson Hare, who reprised his role for the film, and Arthur Riscoe (who replaced Alfred Drayton following his death in 1949), the part being played by Stanley Holloway in the screen version.
-The stage cast were (in order of appearance): Julie Mortimer, Constance Lorne, Robertson Hare, George Bradford/Robert Moreton, June Sylvaine, Arthur Riscoe, John Stone, Ruth Maitland, Tom Squire, Charles Groves, Anne Stapledon, Horace Sequeira and Helene Burls.